 - fold the guac with the calabacitas

 Normally, I don’t like to tinker with a really good thing.
 Guacamole is one of those really good things.
-That being said, this guacamole with squash is kinda fun!
-It’s colorful and festive, and the kind of good thing that deserves a place on the snack table, say for your Superbowl party?
+That being said, I think there’s a certain fun factor of adding more color.

 Authentic Guacamole Mortar and Pestle